This summer, Collective presents three new, distinct artist commissions across the City Observatory site and online.

 > Find out more

-Alongside this specific focus on the common good, the project looks for an intersectional approach, considering the relevance of colonial, feminist, and educational histories in Edinburgh (un)learning from ongoing debates around colonial cultural heritage and philanthropic and often paternalising principles of educational Enlightenment projects.
+Alongside this specific focus on the common good, the project takes an intersectional approach, considering the relevance of colonial, feminist, and educational histories in Edinburgh.
+It seeks to (un)learn from ongoing debates around colonial cultural heritage and the philanthropic principles of educational Enlightenment projects.
 These convergences will be explored in the walks through the input of different stakeholders and with those participating.

-Annette Krauss is an artist, educator, and writer.
-Her collaborative work is dedicated to practices of ‘unlearning’ and ‘commoning’, addressing questions of institutional responsibilities, feminism, and privilege in long-term participatory pratices such as Sites for Unlearning, Hidden Curriculum, Spaces of Commoning, Read-in; Read the Masks.
+Annette Krauss is an artist, educator and writer.
+Her collaborative work and long-term participatory practices include Sites for Unlearning, Hidden Curriculum, Spaces of Commoning, Read-in; Read the Masks.
 Tradition is Not Given; and School of Temporalities.
-These practices reflect and build upon the potential of collaboration while aiming at disrupting taken for granted truths in imagining and living forms of collectivity.
+These practices reflect and build upon the potential of collaboration while aiming at disrupting taken-for-granted truths in imagining and living forms of collectivity.

-A Matter of Precedent is funded by Art Fund and supported by Annette Krauss’ Postdoctoral Grant 495 from the Academy of Fine Arts Vienna, financed by the Austrian Science Fund (FWF).
+A Matter of Precedents is funded by Art Fund and supported by Annette Krauss’ Postdoctoral Grant 495 from the Academy of Fine Arts Vienna, financed by the Austrian Science Fund (FWF).